Golden Horn Metro Bridge: Architecture

 The 12.6 m bridge carries two railway tracks between two 4.4 m sidewalks at a height of 13 m above sea level.
 The deck is a 4.45 m box girder.

 On the Unkapanı/Küçükpazarı side, a 120 m swing bridge - essentially a cantilever structure - permits passage for large ships.
 It has 50 m and 70 m spans, which rest on a central pier.
 Controlled from a room on a platform between the bridge and the shoreline, the swing bridge turns at a right angle about the vertical axis after lifting, and provides about 40 m free clearance within four to six minutes.
 The swing bridge is intended to be open once a week between the hours of 1:00 and 5:00 in the summer time, and twice a week during these hours in the winter months.

 A station with a 180 m platform, suitable for holding an 8-car train, is situated in the middle of the bridge.
 It extends across the full length of the main span, and is capped with a 90 m canopy.
 The metro line over the bridge is expected to transport around one million passengers daily.

-A good or bad thing for the city?